FOLLOW US

 LGBT+ travellers

 Same-sex relationships are legal in China, but public attitudes are less tolerant than in the UK.
-Showing affection in public may attract negative attention.
+Showing affection in public may receive negative attention.
 There’s no Chinese law guaranteeing freedom from discrimination on the grounds of sexual orientation.

 Read more advice for LGBT+ travellers.